NeighTools/UnityDoorstop/docs/dist_readme.md

+Welcome to the Doorstop wiki!

+Here you can find information about Unity Doorstop.

 ## About Unity Doorstop

 Unity Doorstop (just Doorstop from now on) is a minimal tool to *execute a managed assembly* within Unity.
 Doorstop executes the assembly *before* Unity has the ability to modify its application domain, which means only `mscorlib.dll` is loaded when Doorstop executes the assembly.